-For us terminal lovers, more the terminal tools the better.
-I’ve covered a number of terminal tools before, including music player, file browser etc. And today, I’m here with a monitoring tool that can visualize various parameters of your CPU inside your terminal.
+For we terminal lovers, the more terminal tools, the better.
+I’ve covered a number of terminal tools before, including music player, file browser.
+Today, I’m here with a monitoring tool that can visualize various parameters of your CPU inside your terminal.

 I know that we have covered CoreFreq CPU Utilization tool in the past but that tool was meant for advanced users.
-Stress Terminal UI is a relatively a lot easier to use and comprehend.
+Stress Terminal UI is a lot easier to use and comprehend.

 Stress Terminal UI for CPU monitoring in Linux